-This article was created and first published by our friends at Apptica. you can read the original post here.
+This article was written and published by our friends at Apptica.
+You can read the original post here.

 “LiveOps is the key to unlocking your game’s growth potential, especially in light of the escalating CPI”